-After that initial 24-hour period, you can have sex, but your IUD may not be immediately effective.
+After that initial 24-hour IUD recovery time period, you can have sex, but your IUD may not be immediately effective.
 Whether your IUD is effective immediately or not depends on which type you have and the timing of having it inserted.
 There are several types of IUDs on the market, as described below:

 Copper IUDs (brand name is ParaGard) is one popular form of IUD.
 The ParaGard IUD provides birth control immediately upon being properly inserted by your doctor.
 ParaGard may also provide contraception for any unprotected sex you had during the five days prior to being inserted.